kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 ## CIVILITY
-Working for an organization that respects the human rights and dignity of all employees.
+Working for an organization that respects the rights and dignity of all employees.

-### GOSSIPS OR SLANDERS
-> Employees allege that the organization has a gossipy culture.
-Management might be the source of this problem by talking about employees behind their backs or by taking hearsay-based decisions.
-Employees may also be encouraged to tattle on each other and management may spread rumors about colleagues, thus creating an atmosphere where this sort of behavior is tolerated.

-__Exemplary statements reported by employees:__

-* *people talk poorly behind your back*
-* *people gossiping*
-* *denigration of colleagues*
-* *information come through whispers and rumours*
-* *spreading false rumours about staff members*

-### HOSTILE OR RUDE ATTITUDES
-> Employees allege that the organization's culture is full of hostile or rude attitudes.
-It might be common for personnel to behave in a way that is perceived as disrespectful or offensive.
-Employees might be unkind or unpleasant towards each other, overly aggressive, condescending, or abusive.
-Work in such a hostile environment is not only stressful but also affects individual and organizational performance.

-__Exemplary statements reported by employees:__

-* *hostile co-workers*
-* *unfriendly and offensive relationships between colleagues*
-* *passive aggressive colleagues*
-* *co-workers do not respect each other*
-* *employees fight with each other*

-### MOBBING
+### BULLYING
-> Employees allege that there are cases of mobbing in the organization.
-This might mean that the organization's culture is permissive to this type of behavior.
+> Employees allege that bullying occurs and this might mean organization’s culture is permissive of such behavior.

 __Exemplary statements reported by employees:__